QuickerStudio/DNA/README.md

   Under bionic consciousness, the autonomous programming system will use natural language for heuristic programming.
   The thoughts and concepts we humans express will become the behavioral coding of bionic consciousness. and this interactive language will be called DNA.

+#Bionic machine learning programming language:
+thoughts generate actions,
+This is a logical reasoning language based on thought chain control.
+Future programming languages ​​will only need to provide keywords in the chain of thought.